usaid-cs/yesterday-i-learned/android-dev.md

 1. If gradle is too old, update the `classpath 'com.android.tools.build:gradle:2.1.2'`... in the gradle file.
 Gradle will update itself.
 [True fact.](http://stackoverflow.com/questions/17634708/android-studio-upgraded-from-0-1-9-to-0-2-0-causing-gradle-build-errors-now/17648742#17648742)
 1. Order in the layout xml files matters.
 1. The project's JDK settings is in File > Project Structure, which is not in Settings for studio.
-1. If you don't know what the fresh hell you are doing, [here is a layouts cheat sheet](http://labs.udacity.com/images/Layout-Cheat-Sheet.pdf).
+1. If you don't know what fresh hell you are doing, [here is a layouts cheat sheet](http://labs.udacity.com/images/Layout-Cheat-Sheet.pdf).
 1. Accessing the Internet on the main thread, get this, raises the `NetworkOnMainThreadException`.
 1. [AsyncTask](http://stackoverflow.com/questions/3921816/can-i-pass-different-types-of-parameters-to-an-asynctask-in-android) takes just one type of parameter, but you can use "the setter" (?) to use additional types, or simply [pass in an `Object`](http://stackoverflow.com/a/9077177) and re-cast from there.
 1. ["The difference between Handler and AsyncTask is: Use AsyncTask when Caller thread is a UI Thread."](http://stackoverflow.com/a/9800870)